 Things to see on the Great Ocean Road – lighthouses

 Australia’s Great Ocean Road is world-famous for its stunning coastal scenery.
-The road winds along the edge of the continent, providing views of rocky cliffs, sandy beaches, and lush rainforests.
+The road winds along the continent’s edge, providing views of rocky cliffs, sandy beaches, and lush rainforests.

 Things to do along the Great Ocean Road – Go skydiving